haolian9/fixends.nvim/readme.md

+**archived: having this for weeks, i have never used it once. it's useless to me.**

 an example that tries to fix/complete the end for current context/position.

 ## design choices
 * be pragmatic, guarantee no 100% correctness